-The Gilis are three tiny islands located between Bali and Lombok in central-southern Indonesia.
-The scuba diving around the Gili Islands is fantastic, and the more than a dozen dive sites are all a very short boat trip away, meaning that diving guests go out for one dive at a time, and can enjoy lunch at a beachside restaurant or a nap in their hotel, instead of on a boat.
-There’s so much good to say about these three islands, in particular the largest and furthest out to sea from Lombok, Gili Trawangan.
+The three Gili Islands are located between Bali and Lombok in central-southern Indonesia, much nearer to Lombok than to Bali.
+They are Gili Air, Gili, Meno & Gili Trawangan.
+The scuba diving around the Gili Islands is fantastic, and the more than 15 dive sites are all a very short boat trip away from the islands' dive centres, meaning that guests go out for one dive at a time, and then return to enjoy lunch at a beachside restaurant or a nap in their hotel.

 But diving in Lombok isn't limited to The Gili Islands.
 Lombok has several other diving areas around its coastline.
 And to confuse you, there are more 'Gilis.'
 This is because 'gili' is the word for 'island' in the local Sasak language.
 Therefore, 'Gili islands' actually means 'islands islands' mixing Sasak and English.

 Probably the best-known Lombok dive sites outside of the three famous Gili Islands are located in Belongas Bay in the southwest corner of Lombok.
 The two main dive sites here are 'Magnet' & 'The Cathedral.'
 These dive sites are not for the faint hearted, due to their depth and potential currents.
 Both dive sites are pinnacles in exposed sea, meaning that sea conditions can vary and become challenging without warning.
 But the benefits are lots of healthy corals, resident species, and the large pelagics which visit.
 These include schools of Giant & Scalloped Hammerhead Sharks.